Skip to main content

 Best Budget Option: Easee One (£405)

-The Easee One at £405 is the cheapest charger available.
-Built-in 4G means it works even without driveway Wi-Fi coverage.
-Simple, reliable, and affordable.
+The Easee One at £405 is the cheapest charger on our shelf.
+Built-in 4G means it works even where driveway Wi-Fi falls short.
+Simple and reliable.

 Full review →